Hypocisy/RPGCoreV3-Chinese-wiki/Strike-Thunder.md

 A minecraft lightning bolt will strike the target position, this does **not** discriminate who is present!
+You may end up striking your allies.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|